Keto Breakfast Cookies

 Finally, combine with a spoon until thick and sticky.
 You can also use your hands to squeeze the batter and bring it together into a sticky cookie dough.

 Play with flavors

 You can add up to 1/2 cup of extra sugar-free chocolate chips to your dough.
 They exist in dark chocolate, milk chocolate, or white chocolate flavors!

 Or add more seeds like sunflower seeds or nuts into the dough.
 Be creative and try different flavors!

 Rolling the dough

 The cookie dough is sticky, so you can lightly grease your hands with coconut oil before rolling the dough into cookie dough balls.

-The center will stay soft but they will firm up when fully cool down.
+The center will stay soft, but it will firm up when fully cool down.

 They are crispy on the sides and chewy in the center.
 They taste like your favorite oatmeal cookies with only wholesome, high fiber, and low-carb ingredients.

-Freeze the cookies individually in zip bags and thaw 3 hours before on a rack at room temperature.
+Freeze the cookies individually in zip-lock bags and thaw 3 hours before on a rack at room temperature.